Before you add a Terraform configuration to a Cloud Assembly template, set up and integrate your version control repository.

-If you expect to deploy to a public cloud vendor, the Terraform runtime engine needs those cloud zone credentials.
+If you expect to deploy to a cloud account, the Terraform runtime engine needs those cloud zone credentials.

 In the project Provisioning tab, enable Allow Terraform cloud zone mapping.

-Even though credentials are securely transmitted, for additional security, you should leave the option disabled if project users don't need to deploy to a public cloud vendor.
+Even though credentials are securely transmitted, for additional security, you should leave the option deactivated if project users don't need to deploy to a cloud account.

-Add an integration to the repository offering type where you stored the Terraform configurations: GitHub, GitLab, or Bitbucket.
+Add an integration to the repository offering type where you stored the Terraform configurations: GitHub or GitLab.

 When you add your project to the integration, select the Terraform Configurations type, and identify the repository and branch.